awsdocs/aws-codebuild-user-guide/doc_source/change-project.md

 For information about using the AWS CLI with AWS CodeBuild, see the [Command line reference](cmd-ref.md)\.

-1. Run the `update-project` command as follows:
+1. Create a skeleton JSON file with the [https://docs.aws.amazon.com/cli/latest/reference/codebuild/update-project.html](https://docs.aws.amazon.com/cli/latest/reference/codebuild/update-project.html) command, using the `--generate-cli-skeleton` option:

    ```
-   aws codebuild update-project --generate-cli-skeleton
+   aws codebuild update-project --generate-cli-skeleton > <json-file>
    ```

-   JSON\-formatted data appears in the output\.
-Copy the data to a file \(for example, `update-project.json`\) in a location on the local computer or instance where the AWS CLI is installed\.
-Then modify the copied data as described in [Create a build project \(AWS CLI\)](create-project-cli.md), and save your results\.
+   This creates a JSON file with the path and file name specified by *<json\-file>*\.
+Modify the JSON data as described in [Create a build project \(AWS CLI\)](create-project-cli.md), and save your results\.
-**Note**
-In the JSON\-formatted data, you must provide the name of the build project\.
-All other settings are optional\.
-You cannot change the build project's name, but you can change any of its other settings\.

-1. Switch to the directory that contains the file you just saved, and run the update\-project command again\.
+1. Switch to the directory that contains the file you just saved, and run the [https://docs.aws.amazon.com/cli/latest/reference/codebuild/update-project.html](https://docs.aws.amazon.com/cli/latest/reference/codebuild/update-project.html) command again\.

    ```
    aws codebuild update-project --cli-input-json file://update-project.json